amitabhsingh64/flam_assignment/README.md

-Of course, here is a good README for a GitHub repository based on the provided documents.

 # Realistic Person-Scene Compositing using Light and Shadow Analysis

 This project presents a comprehensive framework for seamlessly integrating a person and their natural shadow from one image into a completely different background scene.
 By focusing on the physics of light and shadow, the algorithm moves beyond simple cut-and-paste techniques to achieve photorealistic results.